aiogram/aiogram/docs/migration_2_to_3.rst

         print("ChatMember is in the chat")

   .. note::
-    This way you can independently create any group that fits the logic of your application.
+    You also can independently create group similar to ADMINS that fits the logic of your application.

-    E.g., you can create a PUNISHED group and include banned and restricted members there
+    E.g., you can create a PUNISHED group and include banned and restricted members there!